 - The Design Panel

-Panel 1 : The first panel, The element panel, you can upload assets, add images, text and shapes to your stories.
+Panel 1: In the first panel, The element panel, you can upload assets, and add images, text, and shapes to your stories.

-Panel 2 : In the Workspace panel, you can write title, add & remove story pages.
+Panel 2: In the Workspace panel, you can write titles, and add & remove story pages.
 You can design your page using assets and elements.
 Also, you can view the keyboard shortcuts, enable & disable the safe zone and can view the stories in grid form.

 You can control how your story is published through the “Document” tab.
 Add any important metadata and control whether pages auto-advance or need to be tapped manually.

-As instructed above, install the plugin to the wordpress site.
-Go to the Web story by Google plugin on the wordpress dashboard.
+As instructed above, install the plugin on the WordPress site.
+Go to the Web story by Google plugin on the WordPress dashboard.

 - As you open the plugin, you will find a number of templates from which you can choose your template according to the requirements.

 - After choosing the right template, add images from the library.
-Pro Tip : Vertical Images works best.
+Pro Tip: Vertical Images work best.

-- Create backgrounds with solid or gradient colours or add overlays.
+- Create backgrounds with solid or gradient colors or add overlays.

-- Google recommends to add text to the story of minimum font size 24.
+- Google recommends adding text to the story with a minimum font size of 24.
 Keep the text minimum as the idea is to highlight the headlines and attract the viewer to click to know more.

-- Add the video clips or background sound to the story, it creates interest and increases engagement.
+- Add video clips or background sound to the story, it creates interest and increases engagement.

 - Remember Shorter the better, your story should be snackable to consume.

 Use CTA (Call to Action) links to interact with your audience.
-The google web stories has a great option of clickable links which helps you to drive the audience to the landing page.
+Google web stories have a great option of clickable links which helps you to drive the audience to the landing page.

-You have just read the mechanism & steps to build the web story using the Google web story plugin in WordPress.
-Remember, Google has worked hard on this feature, so implementing it as soon as possible on your website or blog can definitely help you rank on Google search engine.
-Remember, Create web stories as short as snackable as possible.
+You have just read the mechanism & steps to build the web story using the Google web store plugin in WordPress.
+Remember, Google has worked hard on this feature, so implementing it as soon as possible on your website or blog can definitely help you rank on Google’s search engine.
+Remember, Create web stories as short and snackable as possible.
 If you have any queries you can comment down below.
 Stay tuned with us for such google updates!